-Professor Anas Younes is a University Professor at the Weill-Cornell Medical College, and the acting Chief of Lymphoma Service at the Memorial Sloan Kettering Cancer Center.
+Professor Anas Younes is a Professor of Medicine at the Weill-Cornell Medical College, and the Special Advisor to the Chairman of Medicine for Research and the Steven A. Greenberg Chair in Lymphoma Research at the Memorial Sloan Kettering Cancer Center New York, US.

-Educated at The University of Damascus School of Medicine (Damascus, Syria), Prof. Younes then went on to take his residencies at firstly the Medical College of Ohio (Toledo, Ohio) and then on to complete his internal medicine residency at the SUNY Downstate Medical Center (Brooklyn, NY).
-He then made the short move over to the Memorial Sloan Kettering Cancer Center (New York, NY) to complete his hematology-oncology fellowship.
+Educated at the Faculty of Medicine, Damascus University, Damascus, SY, Prof. Younes then went on to complete his residencies at the College of Medicineat the University of Toledo, Toledo, US, and at the SUNY Downstate Medical Center, Brooklyn, US.
+He then made the short move over to Memorial Sloan Kettering Cancer Center, New York, US, to complete his hematology-oncology fellowship.

-Following his fellowship, in 1992 Prof. Younes moved over to the M.D.
-Anderson Cancer Centre (Houston, Texas) where he carried out a lot of research and treatment for the next two decades.
-Then in 2013, Prof. Younes made the move back east to become the Chief of Lymphoma Service at the Memorial Sloan Kettering Cancer Center (New York, NY).
+In 1992, following his fellowship, Prof. Younes worked at The University of Texas MD Anderson Cancer Center, Houston, US, where he acted as a clinical researcher and treating physician for the next two decades.
+In 2013, Prof. Younes made the move back east to become the Chief of Lymphoma Service at the Memorial Sloan Kettering Cancer Center.

-With particular interest in both Non-Hodgkin and Hodgkin Lymphoma, Prof. Younes works closely with the development of novel targeted therapies for lymphoma, as well as the identification of biomarkers for treatment.
-He has been the principal investigator in over 60 clinical trials, including some of the pivotal trials around nivolumab and brentuximab vedotin in relapse/refractory Hodgkin Lymphoma; which resulted in FDA approvals.
+With particular interest in both non-Hodgkin and Hodgkin lymphomas, Prof. Younes works towards the development of novel targeted therapies for lymphoma, as well as the identification of biomarkers for treatment.
+He has been the Principal Investigator in over 60 clinical trials, including some of the pivotal trials around nivolumab and brentuximab vedotin in relapsed/refractory Hodgkin lymphoma, which resulted in FDA approvals.